wilberquito/Paradigms-and-Programming-Languages/Haskell/Session3.md

 [20,22,24,28,32,34,36,40]
 ```

-Not only can we have multiple predicates in list comprehensions,
+Not only can we have multiple predicates in a comprehension list,
 we can also draw from several lists.
 When drawing from several lists,
-comprehensions produce all combinations of
+the comprehension produces all combinations of
 the given lists and then join them by the output function we supply.

 ```haskell